-IN Carta SINAP requires an Nvidia GPU card with CUDA compute capability of at least 3.5.
-For more information on Nvidia GPUs see developer.nvidia.com/cuda-gpu.
+The IN Carta SINAP module requires a supported Nvidia graphics processing unit (GPU) with the latest driver and a CUDA compute capability of at least 3.5.

+- For more information on the compute capability of your Nvidia GPU, go to developer.nvidia.com/cuda-gpu. - See the IN Carta Installation Guide for details on verifying the GPU driver for the IN Carta software.